By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 Moreover, insulin is a potent inflammatory hormone that damages arteries and contributes to atherosclerosis.

-The best choice is to steer clear of candy, cookies, and other holiday treats altogether.
-If you simply can’t resist, then limit yourself to a bite or two—and try to combine the sweets with a meal or a handful of nuts.
+The best choice is to strictly limit your intake of candy, cookies, and other holiday treats to just the occasional nibble (if you can’t resist completely).
+Try to combine the sweets with a meal or a handful of nuts or other high-fat snacks.
 The other foods will help blunt the insulin response.

 Holiday Drinking Can Cause Weight Gain, Too—Or Worse